- College of Engineering and Engineering Technology

 - Biological and chemical sensors

 We'll give you the information and support you need to succeed on campus and after graduation.
-Some of the student resources you'll have access to include:

 We can't wait to show you everything NIU has to offer.
 Take the next step today.